collectionspace/cspace_django_project/fixtures/README.md

 	modified:   searchApp.json

-# in this case, only the fixtures for one app was changed -- the other scp'd files were unchanged.
+# in this case, only the fixture for one app (search) was changed -- the other scp'd files were the same as
+# what had been committed.
+#
 # commit and push the changes
 fixtures $ git commit -a -m "PAHMA-1337: capture updates to Help tab for search webapp" fixtures $ git push -v